Skip to content

 4.1 Objectives

-• How run an open-source SLAM
+• Run few open-source SLAM algorithms.

 4.2 Deploying a camera-IMU SLAM